alekseiopacic/mpse/README.md

 Data files provided are included in the Samples folder.
 Intermediate output created by 01_dml.R and 02_rwr.R will be saved in the main folder.

-Figures and Tables created by R scripts are stored in the Output folder.
+Figures and Tables created by R scripts will be stored in the Output folder.

 ## Software:
 To run the R files you will need a current version of R. I used version 2023.06.0+421.